danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 ## About Me

-Daniel de la Riva Massaad has recently concluded his Ph.D. in Probability at UBC under the supervision of Omer Angel.
+Daniel de la Riva Massaad has recently completed his Ph.D. in Probability at UBC under the supervision of Omer Angel.
 He is starting a postdoctoral position at the University of Bath associated with Christoforos Panagiotis.
 His research focuses on Noise Sensitivity and Percolation Theory.
 He is also interested in Spin Glasses.